franzflasch/gcc-build-tools/README.md

 ## Using the script

-To build a toolchain, you will need to the
+To build a toolchain, you will need to do the following:
-following:

-A Linux distribution (the script has been tested on Debian Stretch) Core developer packages
+A Linux distribution (the script has been tested on Debian Stretch/Buster) Core developer packages
 + For Debian 9 or 10:
 ```bash